PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ## Which  Emacs?

-I am running cygwin version 2.897 (64-bit).
+I am running cygwin version 2.897 (64-bit) on Windows 10.

 I use the emacs-w32 package in cygwin.
-As I understand it is emacs compiled for the win 32 api, and so it is using the native UI.
+As I understand it this is emacs compiled for the win 32 api, and so it is using the native UI.
 Importantly, it supports the ANSI term.

 I went with the latest version (November 2019), that is 26.3.
 The packages to download are emacs-w32 and emacs-common.

 ## Setting up the `.emacs.d` directory

 My personal copy of this directory, partially equipped, is part of this repository.

 ### The `init.el` file